How To Get Car Insurance Without a Car

 blueCheck icon

-If you regularly drive the same car, adding yourself as a driver to the owner’s existing policy is better.
+If you regularly drive the same car, adding yourself as a driver to the owner's existing policy is a better option.

 blueCheck icon

-If you rarely drive, you can still drive with coverage through the permissive use clause.
-It covers licensed drivers who borrow the insured's car with permission for infrequent, short trips.
+If you rarely drive, you can still have coverage through the permissive use clause, which covers licensed drivers who borrow the insured's car with permission for infrequent, short trips.

 Compare Auto Insurance Rates